ungarj/mapchete/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/mapchete.svg
     :target: https://pypi.python.org/pypi/mapchete

-Mapchete processes raster and vector geodata.
+Mapchete processes raster and vector geodata in digestable chunks.

 Processing larger amounts of data requires chunking the input data into smaller tiles and process them one by one.
 Python provides a lot of useful packages to process geodata